guyfe/LongSumm/README.md

 The extractive summaries are based on the TalkSumm ([Lev et al. 2019](https://arxiv.org/abs/1906.01351)) dataset.
 The dataset contains 1705 automatically-generated noisy extractive summaries of scientific papers from the NLP and Machine Learning domain based on video talks from associated conferences (e.g., ACL, NAACL, ICML)
 Summaries can be found under data/extractive/.
 Each summary provides the top-30 sentences, which are on average around 990 words.
 The format of each summary file is as follows:
-Each line contains: sentence index (in original paper), sentence score (i.e. duration), then the sentence itself.
+- Each line contains: sentence index (in original paper), sentence score (i.e. duration), then the sentence itself.
 The fields are tab-separated.
-The order of the sentences is according to their order in the paper.
+- The order of the sentences is according to their order in the paper.
-Link to the reference paper.
+- Link to the reference paper.

-If you wish to create extractive summaries of a paper that is not exists in the dataset, you will need to follow the instructions from: [https://github.com/levguy/talksumm](https://github.com/levguy/talksumm)
+If you wish to create extractive summaries of a paper that doesn't not exist in the dataset, you will need to follow the instructions from: [https://github.com/levguy/talksumm](https://github.com/levguy/talksumm)

 ## Test Data (Blind):